lalitThokal/Retail-Sales-and-Customer-Analysis/README.md

 # Retail-Sales-and-Customer-Analysis
 "Power BI project featuring a star schema, Power Query transformations, and advanced DAX calculations for sales insights."

-📊 Retail Sales Analysis
+Retail Sales Analysis Project Overview
-📝 Project Overview
+Project Description
-This project analyzes sales performance and customer insights using Power BI.
-The dataset includes sales, customer, and product details, modeled using a star schema.
-The analysis provides:
+This project leverages Power BI for comprehensive analysis of retail sales performance and customer insights.
+The dataset includes detailed information on sales, customers, and products, structured using a star schema for efficient data modeling.

-Sales Performance Trends (monthly, quarterly, YoY growth) Regional & Category Insights (high vs. low-performing regions & segments) Product Return Analysis (most returned products by region & category) What-If Analysis (profit impact based on discount input) Pareto Analysis (top customer contribution to total sales) Customer Segmentation (RFM Analysis & best salespersons)
+Key Analytical Objectives
+Sales Performance Trends:

+Monthly, quarterly, and year-over-year (YoY) growth analysis.
+Regional & Category Insights:

+Comparison of high-performing vs. low-performing regions and product categories.
+Product Return Analysis:

+Identification of frequently returned products by region and category.
+What-If Analysis:

+Assessment of profit impact based on varying discount scenarios.
+Pareto Analysis:

+Determination of top customer contributions to total sales.
+Customer Segmentation:

+RFM (Recency, Frequency, Monetary) Analysis for customer segmentation.
+Evaluation of top salespersons based on performance metrics.
-🏗 Power BI Implementation
+Power BI Implementation Details
 Data Modeling:

-Star Schema with Fact and Dimension tables Relationship management for optimal performance
+Utilization of a Star Schema comprising Fact and Dimension tables.
+Optimal relationship management for enhanced query performance.
 Power Query Transformations:

-Data cleaning and preprocessing
+Data cleaning and preprocessing steps applied using Power Query.
-Custom columns and calculated measures
+Creation of custom columns and calculated measures to enrich data analysis.
 Visualizations & Analysis:

-Interactive dashboards with filters
+Development of interactive dashboards featuring intuitive filters for user interaction.
-Time-series analysis for trends
+Time-series analysis to visualize sales trends over time.
-What-If Analysis using DAX Parameters
+What-If Analysis implementation using DAX Parameters for dynamic scenarios.
-RFM Segmentation for customer insights
+RFM Segmentation to derive actionable customer insights and sales strategies.
+Repository Contents
+Data Files: Contains the dataset used for analysis.
+Power BI Files: Includes the Power BI project files (.pbix) showcasing interactive dashboards and analysis.
+Documentation: Detailed documentation on data schema, transformations, and visualization techniques.
+README.md: Overview of the project, installation instructions, and usage guidelines.
+Usage
+To explore the Retail Sales Analysis project:

+Clone the repository to your local machine.
+Open the Power BI project file (.pbix) to interact with the dashboards.
+Refer to the documentation for insights into data modeling, transformations, and analysis techniques.
+Contributing
+Contributions to enhance data models, add new visualizations, or improve analysis techniques are welcome.
+Please fork the repository, make your changes, and submit a pull request.